gustafsson/backtrace/README.md

 ````

 #### shared_state example ####
-_The shared\_state<T> class is a smart pointer that should guarantee thread-safe access to objects of type T._
+_The shared\_state<T> class is a smart pointer that guarantees thread-safe access to objects of type T._

 Make an instance of an object thread-safe by storing it in a shared\_state smart pointer.